orangeduck/json2c/README.md

 How it Works
 ------------

 The basic process of `json2c` is simple.

-The json is recursively converted to C equivalents.
-Literals such as strings, integers, and booleans, are converted directly to C types.
-Hashes are converted to C structs, with a type definition generated to go with them.
-Trouble only starts trying to convert lists, as C does not support heterogeneous lists.
+JSON is recursively converted to equivalent C. Literals such as strings, integers, and booleans, are converted directly to C types.
+Hashes are converted to C structs, and a type definition is generated to go with them.

+Trouble only starts trying to convert JSON lists, as C does not support heterogeneous lists.

-But while JSON technically has heterogeneous lists, most data you encounter in the wild tends to use lists somewhat homogeneously.
-So if it encounters a list `json2c` attempts to _unify_ all the types within the list into a single matching type.
-It can then convert it to a fixed size array, or a pointer.
-To do this unification it uses a number of heuristics.
-For example it can unify `null` with various other types using pointers and such.
-It can add missing entries into hashes, or convert two arrays of different fixed sizes into variable length arrays.
-It can also automatically promote basic types together, such as converting `int` to `float` or `bool` to `int`.
+Luckily for us, while JSON technically has heterogeneous lists, most data you encounter in the wild tends to use lists somewhat homogeneously.
+Because of this if `json2c` encounters a list it attempts to _unify_ all the types within the list into a single matching type.
+This it can write out as an array or a pointer.

+To do this unification a number of heuristics are used.
+For example `null` can be unified with various other types using pointers and other tricks.
+Missing entries into hashes can be added, or two arrays of different fixed sizes can be converted into variable length arrays.
+Basic types can be promoted to match, such as converting `int` to `float` or `bool` to `int`.

 While some of the heuristics don't always make sense, this approach has overall proven very effective for almost all example JSON data I've found.
 This means `json2c` is almost always capable of producing something meaningful.

 Various options about how types and names and generated can be set on the command line.
-This allows you to generate C code that matches your project, and almost looks hand-written.
+This allows you to generate C code that matches your project, and looks hand-written.

 More Examples